Kaman SH-2 Seasprite: Further developments

-On 16 March 1971, the first SH-2D LAMPS prototype conducted its first flight.
-Beginning in 1973, production deliveries of the latest variant of the rotorcraft, designated as the SH-2F, commenced.
-Amongst the features of the SH-2F model was the full suite of LAMPS I equipment, along with various other improvements, such as upgraded engines, an extended life main rotor, and an elevated take-off weight.
-During 1981, the Navy placed an order for 60 production SH-2Fs.
-From 1987 onwards, a total of 16 SH-2Fs were upgraded with a chin-mounted forward-looking infrared (FLIR) sensor, chaff/flare launchers, dual rear-mounted infrared countermeasures, and missile/mine detecting equipment.
+The SH-2D first flew on 16 March 1971.
+Deliveries of the SH-2F began in 1973; the SH-2F included LAMPS I and other improvements, such as upgraded engines, an extended life main rotor, and an heavier take-off weight.
+During 1981, the USN ordered 60 SH-2Fs.
+From 1987, 16 SH-2Fs were upgraded with a chin-mounted forward-looking infrared (FLIR) sensor, chaff/flare launchers, dual rear-mounted infrared countermeasures, and missile/mine detecting equipment.